-14. Are factors unrelated to competition relevant?
+5. Are non-competitive factors relevant?

 The PCA does not consider non-competition factors while assessing concentrations between undertakings.
 There are, however, two situations in which non-competition factors are taken into consideration.
 Firstly, in respect to media sector transactions, the PCA is forced to adopt a prohibition decision, even if the concentration does not raise competition concerns, whenever the media regulator issues a negative (binding) opinion on the grounds of the freedom and plurality of media considerations.
 Secondly, a prohibition decision adopted by the PCA can be reversed by a decision of the Council of Ministers, following an extraordinary appeal, when "fundamental strategic interests of the national economy" are at stake.